Skip to content

 Mistake 5: Buying in a market where rents cannot cover the mortgage

 Some metros have rent-to-price ratios too low for house hacking to cash flow.
 In those markets, adjust your expectations to "mortgage offset" rather than "full cash flow" or look in adjacent cheaper submarkets.
+Check our buyer-leverage metro rankings before you commit to a target city.

 Related Reading